What is a private treaty sale?

 Private treaty versus auction

-For first home buyers, private treaty often provides a less intimidating entry into the property market, offering more flexibility and legal protections than auctions.
-With Buyvest's expertise, you'll have the support needed to make the right choice.
+For first home buyers, private treaty often provides a less intimidating entry into the property market.
+Compare with buying off the plan for another alternative approach.
+Our how to buy the right property guide compares all purchase methods.

 Key stages of the private treaty process

-Before you begin your property search, it's essential to establish your financial position.
-Pre-approval gives you a clear budget framework and demonstrates your credibility as a buyer.
-To secure pre-approval, you'll need to provide financial statements, identification, employment verification, and details of your expenses.
-Lenders will assess income stability, credit history, existing debts, and deposit size.
-Pre-approval typically lasts 3–6 months, so if your search takes longer, you may need to renew it.
+Before you begin your property search, establish your financial position.
+Pre-approval gives you a clear budget framework and demonstrates credibility to sellers and agents.
+You will need to provide financial statements, identification, employment verification, and expense details.
+Lenders assess your income stability, credit history, existing debts, and deposit size.
+Pre-approval typically lasts 3 to 6 months, so if your search takes longer, renewal may be needed.

 Property inspections and legal guidance

-When you find a property that meets your criteria, make the most of open inspections by carefully observing the property and taking notes.
-Arrange private viewings with agents for a more detailed, one-on-one evaluation.
-Create a checklist to systematically evaluate the property's condition, features, and potential issues.
-Visit the property at different times of day to see it in various lighting and conditions.
+When you find a property that meets your criteria, attend open inspections and arrange private viewings for a more detailed evaluation.
+Create a checklist to systematically assess condition, features, and potential issues.
+Visit the property at different times of day to see it in various lighting and traffic conditions.
+Whether you are considering a freestanding house, a strata apartment or townhouse, or vacant land, the inspection approach differs for each type.

 Making an offer and negotiating